Akamai-Community/inspiring-game-scenes/README.md

 ------

+**We’ve got exciting news.** We’ve voted and the results of our Inspiring Games Contest are in!
+[See if you won or just admire the amazing artwork](https://github.com/Akamai-Community/inspiring-game-scenes#akamai-x-magicavoxel-presents) from our winners and finalists.

 *Close your eyes and think back to your childhood.
 Can you remember the games you loved to play after a long day at school?
 We wanted to make it easy for you to bring some of those childhood memories back to life (or at least to 3D), so we created this repo.*